david-agumya/break_into_tech/README.md

-##Break into tech website
+# Break into tech website
 ---

-### This website contains some exercises to introduce people without a background in programming to programming.
+## This website contains some exercises to introduce people without a background in programming to programming.
 The simple exercises are
 meant to gauge the intrest of new students in the computer science.

-##Technology
+#Technology
 ---
 + HTML
 + CSS
 + Javascript

+#Credit
+---
+Designed and implemented by David G Agumya